ChaoEcohydroRS/FlorenceFlood_UAVSAR_Repo/README.md

 Check the file of 'requirements.txt'.
 For install GEE python API, please check 'GEE Python Instructions'.

 # GEE Python Instructions
-In addition, for this pipeline to work you will need to have a GEE configured python installation ready to go.
+</br>In addition, for this pipeline to work you will need to have a GEE configured python installation ready to go.
-Explaining exactly how to do this is beyond the scope of this package but Google provides detailed installation instructions [here](https://developers.google.com/earth-engine/python_install).
+</br>Explaining exactly how to do this is beyond the scope of this package but Google provides detailed installation instructions [here](https://developers.google.com/earth-engine/python_install).

 ## Usage
 The main start function is the script named **'MainFunction.py'**.

 **Step1**:
 </br>**Local processing**:
-1) 'ExtractPolarimetricSAR_1.py'
+</br>1) 'ExtractPolarimetricSAR_1.py'
-2) 'ConvertHH_HV_VV2Geotiff_1.py'
+</br>2) 'ConvertHH_HV_VV2Geotiff_1.py'
-3) 'PolarimetricDecomposition_1.py'
+</br>3) 'PolarimetricDecomposition_1.py'

 **Step2**:
 </br>**Upload input metrics raster files** (here, we used Cloud Optimized GeoTIFF, please see detailed at https://www.cogeo.org/), because we processed lots of raster data so that we prefer to use Google Cloud Storage(GCS, https://developers.google.com/earth-engine/Earth_Engine_asset_from_cloud_geotiff?hl=en).
-Of course, you can upload to GEE assets instead of GCS.
 'UploadUAVSARGeoTiff2CloudStorage.ipynb'
+</br>Of course, you can upload to GEE assets instead of GCS.

 **Step3**:
 </br>**Conduct normalization and classification**: